dnabeast/tabmenu/readme.md

 ```

-### unwrap the primary ul tag
+### Unwrap the primary ul tag

-If you need to put dynamic list items in, it's useful to be able to remove the wrapping <ul\> tag
+If you need to add manual menu items it's useful to be able to remove the wrapping <ul\> tag.

 Publish the config file
 ```